koonerts/algo/docs/algo-templates.md

 from collections import deque

 def bfs(start, graph):
-    queue = deque([start])
+    """Template: Perform a BFS traversal on a graph starting from a given node.""" queue = deque([start])
     visited = {start}

-    while queue:
+    WHILE queue:
         node = queue.popleft()
         # Process node
-        for neighbor in graph[node]:
+        FOR neighbor in graph[node]:
-            if neighbor not in visited:
+            IF neighbor not in visited:
                 visited.add(neighbor)
                 queue.append(neighbor)
 ```